stuartdd/netty_wrapper/README.md

 The server requires a Dispatcher, a configuration bean and an optional Logger.
 Default implementations of these are provided.
 ## Build
 The netty_wrapper is provided as a Gradle project.
-* Clone the project to Windows or Linux platforms
-** No advanced knowledge of gradle is required.
+* Clone the project to Windows or Linux platforms.
+No advanced knowledge of gradle is required.

 * Build using the provided gradle build scripts.
-** The resulting JAR is complete with ALL dependencies built in.
+The resulting JAR is complete with ALL dependencies built in.
 * Create your project ad add the JAR as a dependency.
 # Examples
 Examples are in the **server/src/main/java/examples**